auth0-sandbox/auth0-application-development/module02-instructions.md

 1. Leave the JSON Web Token Profile and the Signing Algorithm as *Auth0* and *RS256*, and click the *Create* button.

-1. The interface lands on the *Quickstart* tab for the new API.
+1. The Auth0 dashboard lands on the *Quickstart* tab for the new API.
 Click on the *Settings* tab; here you can change the name of the API as it appears in the dashboard, the token expiration, and the profile and signing algorithms.
 The assigned ID and the Identifier (audience) cannot be changed.